TommyLamar/MESS_PY/README.md

 -------------------------------------------------------
 MESS was developed using Python 3.8

-Packages to install:
+Packages to install: \n
 pip install roslibpy

-For Linux, tkinter not avaible by default sudo apt-get install python3-tk
+For Linux, tkinter not avaible by default: \n sudo apt-get install python3-tk